Public Liability Insurance: a guide

-If you own or run a business of any size, public liability insurance is a must.
-It serves to protect you and your business against any claims for accidental damage caused to property or an individual (including death) whilst at your premises or as a result of your business activities.
+It protects you and your business should anyone make a claim against you for accidental injury or damage to individuals or property, either at your premises or as a result of your business activities.

-How does it work?
+How does public liability insurance work?

 Imagine you are the owner of a small shop.
 One of your employees plugs in a vacuum cleaner and runs the cable along the floor, over to the carpet in the corner.

 How much cover do I need?